What is SRA? Understanding the New GR for SRA Carpet Area

 Case Study: Slum Rehabilitation Scheme Success Story

 One of the SRA’s biggest success stories is at the world’s tallest rehabilitation towers at Dhobi Ghat, Mahalaxmi, through a Slum Rehabilitation Authority (SRA) project.
-This 42-storey development has already provided new homes to around 1,000 families and will eventually accommodate about 16,000 people, offering modern amenities and retail units, setting a new standard for rehabilitation projects.
-For more details, check out the story below:
+This 42-storey slum rehabilitation project has 4 buildings that house close to 16000 residents.
+The residents get access to modern amenities and retail units, and a view of the Mahalaxmi Race Course, Mumbai Coastal Road, and the Arabian Sea.

 https://indianexpress.com/article/cities/mumbai/mumbai-worlds-tallest-rehabilitation-towers-dhobi-ghat-8902550/

-SRS is an abbreviation for Slum Rehabilitation Scheme, launched by the SRA with the aim of transforming slum areas of Mumbai to help provide better living conditions for slum dwellers.
+• SRS stands for Slum Rehabilitation Scheme.
+It was launched by the SRA to transform the slum areas of Mumbai.
+The main aim is to help slum-dwellers get better living conditions.

 https://www.hindustantimes.com/cities/mumbai-news/slum-dwellers-granted-five-year-window-to-sell-sra-flats-benefits-2-5-lakh-beneficiaries-101703185666854.html